CreativeCrafts/laravel-ai-assistant/README.md

 - Facade Ai
     - Ai::chat() provides a discoverable, typed ChatSession over AiAssistant.
     - Ai::assistant() gives you the Assistant builder when you prefer that flow.
+[DEPRECATED] Use Ai::responses() or Ai::conversations() instead.

 Quick examples